Third Spanish Armada

 The Third Spanish Armada, also known as the Spanish Armada of 1597, was involved in a major naval event that took place between 18 October and 15 November 1597 as part of the Anglo–Spanish War.
-The attack of the armada, which was the third attempt by Spain to invade or raid the British Isles during the war, was ordered by King Philip II of Spain in revenge for the English attack on Cadiz following the failure of the 2nd Spanish Armada the previous year due to a storm.
+The attack of the armada, which was the third attempt by Spain to invade or raid the British Isles during the war, was ordered by King Philip II of Spain in revenge for the English attack on Cádiz following the failure of the 2nd Spanish Armada the previous year due to a storm.
 The Armada was executed by the Adelantado Martín de Padilla, which had the same objective as the second armada – the support of the Irish rebels in rebellion against the English crown.
 It was also an opportunity to intercept and destroy the English fleet under Robert Devereux the 2nd Earl of Essex as it returned from the failed Azores expedition.
 The objective of landing in Ireland changed due to conflicting ideals - instead the armada was to capture either the important port of Falmouth or Milford Haven and use those places as a base for invasion.

 With 140 ships and 14,000 soldiers and sailors the Spanish set out in October 1597 and arrived in the English Channel.
 As they approached near the Lizard they were dispersed by a storm which scattered their fleet.
 Even so, some ships did push on and even landed troops on the English and Welsh coasts.
 The returning English fleet, which had been scattered by the same storm, were unaware that the Spanish had come to intercept them, and had arrived safely in England with the loss of only one ship.
 Padilla realising his fleet was unable to make full landfall, finally ordered a retreat back to Spain.
 The returning English ships captured a number of Spanish ships, from which valuable information was obtained about the Armada.

 Panic in England then ensued, partly because the English fleet had been out to sea with the English coast virtually undefended.
 This caused the relationship between Queen Elizabeth I of England and the Earl of Essex to deteriorate further and Charles Howard, the 1st Earl of Nottingham, took over from Essex as commander of the English fleet.
-Howard immediately sent the fleet out to hunt the Spanish Any remaining Spanish ships were rounded up and captured along with their soldiers and crew., most of whom had arrived back at port.
+Howard immediately sent the fleet out to hunt the Spanish Any remaining Spanish ships were rounded up and captured along with their soldiers and crew, most of whom had arrived back at port.
 Philip took much of the blame for the failure by the Armada commanders, particularly Padilla.
 The Armada was the last of its kind that the Spanish would execute under Philip II before his death.